eclipse-sumo/sumo/docs/web/docs/Installing/Windows_Build.md

     ```

 2. Then rebuild SUMO; JuPedSim is found.
 3. The JuPedSIM and third-party binaries need to be copied to the SUMO 'bin' directory for execution (`jupedsim.dll`, `mpfr-6.dll`, `gmp-10.dll`, `spdlog.dll` and `fmt.dll`).
-These binaries are located in the 'build/bin' subdirectory of jpscore or in the subdirectory 'installed' of vcpkg.
+These binaries are located in the 'build/bin' subdirectory of jpscore or in the subdirectory 'installed' of vcpkg (or 'installed/debug' for _Debug_ binaries; in that case some binaries have an additional 'd' at the end).
 4. Also note that in order to use JuPedSim, you need to put `<pedestrian.model value="jupedsim"/>` in your SUMO config file.